apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, SQL UI data adopts the `formatted` mode for the query plan explain results.
 To restore the behavior before Spark 3.0, you can set `spark.sql.ui.explainMode` to `extended`.

+  - In Spark 3.1, the column metadata will always be propagated in the API `name` and `as`.
+In Spark version 3.0 and earlier, the metadata of `NamedExpression` is set as the `explicitMetadata` for the new column.
+To restore the behavior before Spark 3.0, you can use the API `as(alias: String, metadata: Metadata)` with explicit metadata.

 ## Upgrading from Spark SQL 2.4 to 3.0

 ### Dataset/DataFrame APIs